molily/molily.de/_posts/2017-11-25-robust-javascript.md

     }
     ```

     This existence check is in fact a value check (see below).
-We’re relying on the ToBoolean conversion here (see above).
+We are relying on the ToBoolean conversion here (see above).
 A function is *truthy*.

 3. Alternatively, use the `typeof` operator (see below). `typeof` does not throw an error in case the reference cannot be resolved, it merely returns the string `'undefined'`.